This site is for mothers of kids in the U.S. Navy and for Moms who have questions about Navy life for their kids.

 900 Divisions

 There is almost always a 900 Division in every TG.
-The 1 April 2011 TG did not have a 900 Division of its own and there are no 900 divisions while RTC responds to COVID-19 and has suspended graduation ceremonies.
+The 1 April 2011 TG did not have a 900 Division of its own and there were no 900 divisions while RTC responded to COVID-19 and suspended graduation ceremonies.
 Sometimes there can be two or even three in one TG if RTC skips a week of PIR.
 One of the divisions will usually reflect the TG number, but not always.
 If there is more than one 900 Division, then they will be Brother Divisions.
 The 900 Divisions begin with Division 901 and will normally end with Division 952.
 Division 901 is supposed to be the division that begins training in the first week of October when the Navy fiscal year begins.
 In 2019 there were 55 TG's in order to have TG 01 begin training the first week of October so the last 900 division of the 2019 fiscal year was Division 955.
 This made up for errors in the numbering of TGs when weeks were skipped that had occurred in previous years.

 Once the recruits arrive, those with the Musician (MU) rating and volunteers who have prior music experience (band, choir, or other musical training) or drill team experience may join a 900 division based on information provided on a questionnaire the recruits complete soon after arrival.
 Auditions are held later to confirm the ability of volunteers.
 There are others who will be chosen for the 900 division by the RDC's during Phase 1 (P-days) or the first few weeks of BC.
 These recruits did not have a Musician rating or prior band/music or drill experience, but showed some aptitude for performance, such as military bearing.
 This is especially true for those chosen to be part of Ship Staff.
 Recruits with relatively high ASVAB scores have a better chance of being in a 900 division than those with lower scores since they will be better able to keep up with everything that is required of them than those with lower scores.
 The Recruits in a 900 division can have contracts for any rating except for those that are in an 800 division.
 Once assigned to the division, these recruits go through the same training as other divisions in addition to performance duties.
 They practice on Saturdays beginning with the Saturday after the division forms and sometimes (rarely) on Sunday afternoons if the need arises for an extra practice.
 From week 1 DOT (after Phase 1) until week 4, they practice every Saturday from 3:00 or 4:00 pm to 6:00 pm.
 Then beginning the Saturday going into week 5, they also practice on Monday and Wednesday and do a run through on Thursday, then they perform in the real PIR on Friday if there is one that week.
 They usually perform in two graduations before doing their own.
 The 900 divisions go through Battle Stations-21 alone, with another 900 division if there are 2 or more 900 divisions in the TG, with the 800 division/s, or with a pair of brother divisions from the rifle divisions.